jangroth/aws-certification-notes/solutions-architect-professional.md

 Amazon MQ is a managed message broker service for Apache ActiveMQ and RabbitMQ that makes it easy to set up and operate message brokers on AWS.
 Amazon MQ reduces your operational responsibilities by managing the provisioning, setup, and maintenance of message brokers for you.
 Because Amazon MQ connects to your current applications with industry-standard APIs and protocols, you can easily migrate to AWS without having to rewrite code.

 * Amazon MQ = managed Apache ActiveMQ
-  * Doesn’t “scale” as much as SQS / SNS
+  * Doesn’t “scale” as much as SQS/SNS
   * Runs on a dedicated machine, can run in HA with failover
   * Has both queue feature (~SQS) and topic features (~SNS)
 * SQS, SNS are “cloud-native” services, and they’re using proprietary protocols from AWS.